theohidekii/AI-WhatsApp-Agent/README.md

 ### ✅ Install EasyPanel

-- Once the droplet is ready:
+- Once the droplet is ready
 - Just click on "Get Started" to access EasyPanel
 - Create a user and login.